OctopusDeploy/blog/blog/2021-05/using-hashicorp-vault-with-octopus-deploy/index.md

 Note the use of [sensitive output variables](https://octopus.com/docs/projects/variables/output-variables#sensitive-output-variables) in the step parameters.
 In this example, the values were created using the [Get Wrapped SecretID](#get-wrapped-secretid) step template named `HashiCorp Vault - AppRole Get Wrapped Secret ID`.
 :::

-Once you've filled in the parameters, you can execute the step in a runbook or deployment process, and on successful execution, the sensitive output variable names are displayed in the Task log:
+You can then execute the step in a runbook or deployment process.
+On successful execution, the sensitive output variable names are displayed in the task log:

 ![Vault Unwrap SecretID and Login step task log](vault-unwrap-secretid-login-step-output-variable.png)